Yorkshire Sculpture Park

 The Yorkshire Sculpture Park (YSP) is an art gallery, with both open-air and indoor exhibition spaces, in West Bretton, Wakefield, in West Yorkshire, England.
 It shows work by British and international artists, including Henry Moore and Barbara Hepworth.
 The sculpture park occupies the 500 acre parkland of Bretton Hall.

 History

 The Yorkshire Sculpture Park, opened in 1977, was the UK's first sculpture park based on the temporary open air exhibitions organised in London parks from the 1940s to 1970s by the Arts Council and London County Council (and later Greater London Council).

-The 'gallery without walls' has a changing exhibition programme, rather than permanent display as seen in other UK sculpture parks such as Grizedale Forest.
+In 2026 the park appointed Joe Hill as its Chief Executive.

 Exhibition spaces

 YSP has a number of settings where its collection is displayed.
+The "gallery without walls" has a changing exhibition programme, rather than permanent display as seen in other UK sculpture parks such as Grizedale Forest.